 - Admin tabs contains the different setting pages available in the Admin menu.
 Admins can click on the different icons to navigate to the setting page.

 Table 5.
-Admin tabs Icon Task Editor authorizations: Set what connections and dashboards admins and editors can access.
+Admin tabs Icon Task Editor authorizations: Set your datasets and dashboards admins and editors can access.
 This tab is only available for admins.
 See Setting Editor permissions in Explore.
 Dashboard email delivery: Schedule the frequency and recipients of their dashboard email delivery.
-See Sharing dashboards through email.
-Account information: Edit basic account and usage settings.
+See Sharing dashboards through email. s Account information: Edit basic account and usage settings.
 This tab is available for admins only.
 See the Editing Explore account information settings section below.

 - Tab title: The title of the Admin menu tab you are currently on.

 - Settings: The configurations you can edit on the current tab.
 For information on the settings available on the Account information page, see the section below.
-For information on settings available for the other Admin menu tabs, see Sharing dashboards through email and Setting editor and admin permissions.
+For information on settings available for the other Admin menu tabs, see Sharing dashboards through email and Setting Editor permissions in Explore.

 Explore Admin menu settings